MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-adrms.md

 ## Service Discovery

-The SDK performs service discovery based on the `mip::Identity` provided via `FileEngineSettings` or `ProtectionEngineSettings` by using the UPN or mail address suffix.
+The SDK does service discovery based on the `mip::Identity` provided via `FileEngineSettings` or `ProtectionEngineSettings` by using the UPN or mail address suffix.
 It first searches the domain hierarchy for the *_rmsdisco* record for MDE.
 For more details on that process, review [Specifying the DNS SRV records for the AD RMS mobile device extension](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2012-r2-and-2012/dn673574(v%3dws.11)#specifying-the-dns-srv-records-for-the-ad-rms-mobile-device-extension).
 If that DNS SRV record isn't found, it defaults to the Azure Information Protection service as the service location.

 If an identity isn't available, or the DNS SRV record for MDE hasn't been published, the service discovery process can be overridden by explicitly settings the [cloud endpoint URL](https://docs.microsoft.com/en-us/information-protection/develop/reference/class_mip_fileengine_settings#setpolicycloudendpointbaseurl-function).

 ## Configuring File API in C# to use AD RMS

-Two minor changes are required if your application is using ADAL and the File API on C#.
+Two minor changes are required if your application is using Active Directory Authentication Library (ADAL) and the File API on C#.
 The `FileEngineSettings` object and `AuthenticationContext` constructor must be updated to function with AD RMS and Active Directory Federations Services (ADFS).

 ### Update the File Engine Settings to use AD RMS with an Identity

 If the DNS SRV record for MDE has been published and `Microsoft.InformationProtection.Identity` has been provided as part of the engine settings, the only required code change is to set `FileEngineSettings.ProtectionOnlyEngine = true`.
-This property must be set as labeling (policy) operations are not supported for AD RMS protection endpoints.
+This property must be set as labeling (policy) operations aren't supported for AD RMS protection endpoints.

 ```csharp
 // Configure FileEngineSettings as protection only engine.